 Salverda återger ny forskning (publicerad i mars) från Amsterdam Institute for Advanced Labour Studies och Russell Sage Foundation om utvecklingen i USA och Europa.
 I USA räknas ungefär 25% av de arbetande som working poor och i Europa är det framför allt i Tyskland, Nederländerna och Storbritannien som andelen ökar kraftigt.

 "The types of job performed for low pay appear to be virtually identical in all countries, and are concentrated in the hotel, catering and retail industries.
 They carry higher risks for women, immigrants, youth and part-time workers.
 The same jobs were found to be of universally poor quality in all of the six countries studied except where in some cases - for example meat processing in Denmark or the Netherlands - the jobs together with the whole production process have been upgraded to a higher level of productivity allowing higher wages.
-However, researchers found that low-wage workers in the EU are significantly better off than their counterparts in the USA, thanks to Europe's extensive social insurance and universal healthcare."
+However, researchers found that low-wage workers in the EU are significantly better off than their counterparts in the USA, thanks to Europe's extensive social insurance and universal healthcare."---

 *För en noggrann genomgång av både empiri och de historiska diskussionerna och jämförelserna mellan USA och Europa från Tocqueville och framåt se Robert Erikson och John H Goldthorpe, "Are American rates of social mobility exceptionally high?
 New evidence on an old issue", European Sociological Review maj 1985 s 1-22.